carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 4.3 Fixed-income Investment

 The Synthetic POW Mining Contract decouples risks from mining difficulty fluctuation and risks from underlying price movements, thereby enabling new financial instruments such as fixed income products.
 Investors can at the same time purchase or lease physical mining rigs and start mining, and entering short positions to hedge risks regarding difficulty.
 If the investor’s base currency is USD, then he could also enter a short position in futures to hedge away exchange rate risk.
-The above-mentioned portfolio for example could be structured into a fixed income product with streams of cashflows, which would allow for major capital injection into the mining space.
-Fixed income investors are required to manage the mining farm and mining rigs so that the mining operation runs smoothly.
+The above-mentioned portfolio could be structured into a fixed income product with streams of cashflows, which would allow for major capital injection into the mining space.
+Fixed-income investors are required to manage the mining farm and mining rigs so that the mining operation runs smoothly.
 Their role is pivotal in connecting the synthetic mining derivatives and physical mining operations.

 ### 4.4 Finance Leasing